idh-cologne-sprachverarbeitung-mit-r/exercise-07/README.md

 Create a new branch for you: `git checkout -b USERNAME`.

 ## Step 3
 Again (as last week), open the file `R/exercise.R` in your favorite text editor.
 Depending on your operating system and settings, double clicking may open an editor that came with the R installation.
+The directory `data` contains a few files we‘ll be using in the exercises.

 - a) Please add code to load the package `datasets` to the file (and test it).
 The package contains a number of default data sets.
 Please load the data set `mtcars`.
 - b) `mtcars` contains information about cars.
 Please assign the mean number of cylinders to the variable `b`.

-- c) Write a function `c` that takes two
+- c) Write a function `c` to load a corpus.
+The function expects a directory name (which should default to `data`), and loads all files ending on `.txt`.
+The function should return a list of vectors.
+The outer list corresponds to the files.
+The vectors contain the tokens of the files.
+For the moment, we‘ll assume that we can split on single space characters.

+- d) Write a function `d` that takes as input a list of vectors (e.g., the output of function `c`).
+The function `d` should then remove all function words from all vectors.
+I.e., if the input of the function is `list(c("the", "dog","barks"),c("the","cow","moohs"))`, its output should be  `list(c("dog","barks"),c("cow","moohs"))`.
+To provide stop words to the function, please use an argument with a default value.
+You can use the following list of stop words: `c("i", "me", "my", "myself", "we", "our", "ours", "ourselves", "you", "your", "yours", "yourself", "yourselves", "he", "him", "his", "himself", "she", "her", "hers", "herself", "it", "its", "itself", "they", "them", "their", "theirs", "themselves", "what", "which", "who", "whom", "this", "that", "these", "those", "am", "is", "are", "was", "were", "be", "been", "being", "have", "has", "had", "having", "do", "does", "did", "doing", "a", "an", "the", "and", "but", "if", "or", "because", "as", "until", "while", "of", "at", "by", "for", "with", "about", "against", "between", "into", "through", "during", "before", "after", "above", "below", "to", "from", "up", "down", "in", "out", "on", "off", "over", "under", "again", "further", "then", "once", "here", "there", "when", "where", "why", "how", "all", "any", "both", "each", "few", "more", "most", "other", "some", "such", "no", "nor", "not", "only", "own", "same", "so", "than", "too", "very", "s", "t", "can", "will", "just", "don", "should", "now")`.

 ## Step 4
 Don't forget to save your file.